Jay Aston: Bucks Fizz

-In December 1984, while on tour, Bucks Fizz were involved in a tour coach crash, in which Nolan was seriously injured.
-By this time, tensions within the group had risen to the point that Aston was eager to leave, but was still under contract.
+In December 1984, while on tour, Bucks Fizz were involved in a tour coach crash in which Nolan was seriously injured.
+By this time, tensions within the group had risen to the point that Aston was eager to leave but was still under contract.
 However, the following year, she left the group in acrimonious circumstances.
-Aston became the subject of many newspaper headlines on her sudden departure where it emerged that she had had an affair with the group's producer, Andy Hill, who was also the husband of Bucks Fizz creator Nichola Martin.
-The group's management company took Aston to court under the terms of her contract, but dropped the case in the midst of the trial and agreed to release her from it.
-However, an injunction was placed on her against commencing a solo career, which took two years to settle and resulted in her selling her Kensington home.
+Aston became the subject of many newspaper headlines on her sudden departure where it emerged that she had had an affair with the group's producer, Andy Hill, who was the husband of Bucks Fizz creator, Nichola Martin.
+The group's management company took Aston to court under the terms of her contract but dropped the case in the midst of the trial and agreed to release her from it.
+However, an injunction was placed on her against commencing a solo career that took two years to settle and resulted in her selling her Kensington home.
 In addition, all eight cases were settled out of court after the case was investigated by the attorney general.

 After Bucks Fizz

 Forced to sell her house, Aston was living in a small bedsit in Croydon on housing benefits in the early 1990s.
 Her brother had married Shakespear's Sister star Marcella Detroit who encouraged her to record new songs.
-In 1993 Aston released a single, "Naked Phoenix", and recorded an album of songs.
+In 1993, Aston released a single, "Naked Phoenix", and recorded an album of songs.
 This same year she contributed a song to the controversial Michael Winner film Dirty Weekend, although Aston walked out of the film's premiere in disgust.
-By 1995 she was living with her parents but was still writing and recording music.
+By 1995, she was living with her parents but was still writing and recording music.
 Around this time she met and began dating guitarist Dave Colquhoun, whom she married in 1999.
 During the latter part of the 1990s and early 2000s, Aston toured with her band Aston, performing rock and pop tracks, many of which she wrote herself.

 In 2001, she set up a performing arts school in her name, The Jay Aston Theatre Arts School, teaching children aged between two and 17.

-In 2002 she was involved in a cover band called Monster Boogie, and she also appeared in an episode of Never Mind the Buzzcocks as one of the mystery guests in the identity parade round.
+In 2002, she was involved in a cover band called Monster Boogie, and she also appeared in an episode of Never Mind the Buzzcocks as one of the mystery guests in the identity parade round.
 The following year she released an album, Alive and Well, featuring 13 tracks, all of which she co-wrote with her husband.

 The glory years of Bucks Fizz, mainly focusing on Aston, were portrayed in 2005 in a drag lip-synch show, Night of a Thousand Jay Astons, at the Edinburgh Festival Fringe after its début in London.
 Aston was played by one female and three male performers.
 The life of Aston was told through an outrageous parody, and was described in review as "hilariously over the top".
 The show has also been staged at other venues, including the Comedy Theatre in Dublin in May 2006 and the Soho Theatre in London in summer 2007.